andreidobrinski/modern-angular-bootcamp-udemy/notes.md

 - typically done in constuctor, `constructor(private thing: Thing)`
 - the goal of dependency injection makes testing components easier
 - theoretically makes code reuse and code changes easier

+## rxjs

+functional reactive programming library

+- separate from angular
+- used commonly on angular projects for managing data
+- used instead of promises or async/await for handling async data